ipitio/ocr-pdf/README.md

 1. Install Docker, such as with Docker Desktop
 2. Make a new `pdf` folder and put your files in `pdf/todo`
-3. Run the following command from `pdf/..` to convert the files and move them into `pdf/done`
+3. Run the following command from the parent of `pdf` to convert the files and move them into `pdf/done`

 ```bash
 docker run --rm \